hetio/hetnetpy/README.md

 **Purpose**: This package provides data structures for hetnets and algorithms for [edge prediction](http://het.io/hnep/).
 It only supports hetnets, which is its primary advantage compared to other network software.
 Node/edge attributes and edge directionality are supported.

-**Impetus**: Development originated with a [study](https://doi.org/10.1371/journal.pcbi.1004259 "Heterogeneous Network Edge Prediction: A Data Integration Approach to Prioritize Disease-Associated Genes") to predict disease-associated genes and continues with a successive [study](https://doi.org/10.15363/thinklab.4 "Rephetio: Repurposing drugs on a hetnet") to repurpose drugs.
+**Impetus**: Development originated with a [study](https://doi.org/10.1371/journal.pcbi.1004259 "Heterogeneous Network Edge Prediction: A Data Integration Approach to Prioritize Disease-Associated Genes") to predict disease-associated genes and continues with a successive [study](https://doi.org/10.7554/eLife.26726 "Systematic integration of biomedical knowledge prioritizes drugs for repurposing") to repurpose drugs.

-**Caution**: Documentation is currently lacking, testing coverage is poor, and the API is unstable.
+**Caution**: Documentation is currently spotty, testing coverage is moderate, and the API is not fully stable.
 Contributions are welcome.
 Please use [GitHub Issues](https://github.com/dhimmel/hetio/issues) for feedback, questions, or troubleshooting.

 ## Installation